-“DigiPen Institute of Technology” means DigiPen (USA) Corporation, d/b/a DigiPen Institute of Technology, DigiPen Housing LLC, and any predecessors and successors in the United States.
+“DigiPen Institute of Technology” means DigiPen (USA), LLC, d/b/a DigiPen Institute of Technology, DigiPen Housing LLC, and any predecessors and successors in the United States.

 “Personal information” means any information or set of information that identifies or could be used by or on behalf of DIT to identify (together with other information) a living individual.
 Personal information does not include information that is anonymized or aggregated.

 “Sensitive information” means any personal information that reveals race, ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, information that concerns health or sex life, and information about criminal or administrative proceedings and sanctions.

 DIT participates in and complies with the EU-U.S. Privacy Shield Framework (“Privacy Shield”) as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries.
 DIT has certified that it adheres to the Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfers, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement, and Liability, which are the basis for the principles of this Policy.
 If there is any conflict between this Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 To learn more about the Privacy Shield program, and to view DIT’s certification, please visit https://www.privacyshield.gov/.